aamazie/mew/README.md

 # mew

-Malware Scanner in C for Buffer Overflow and RAT Detection and Prevention.
+Malware Scanner in C for Buffer Overflow (NOP Sled) and RAT Detection and Prevention.

 C will have memory safety issues, but this is Mewtwo in C. Mewtwo is recommended, as it's in Rust.